godpeny/pages/main/src/blog-post.5.md

 ## Bayesian vs Frequentist

+## Normalized vs Unnormalized Probability
+ - Unnormalized probability: A positive score $\tilde{P}(y)$ that is proportional to the true probability but does not necessarily sum to 1 over all possible outcomes.
+ - Normalized probability: A set of numbers that do sum to 1, obtained by dividing each un-normalised score by the normalisation constant (also called the partition function or evidence)
 ## Gaussian Distribution (= Normal Distribution)
 A normal distribution or Gaussian distribution is a type of continuous probability distribution for a real-valued random variable.
 The general form of its probability density function is,
 $$